HiRoFa/spidermonkey_runtime/README.md

 Nowhere near production ready, it is untested...

-From 0.2.0 it works with the latest mozjs crate version 0.13.0.
+From 0.2.0 it works with the latest mozjs crate version 0.14.1 which uses SpiderMonkey version 88

-0.1.0 and older worked with the mozjs 0.10.1 release. (mozjs does not publish new release anymore because of a [bug](https://github.com/rust-lang/cargo/issues/6917) in cargo)
+0.1.0 and older worked with the mozjs 0.10.1 release. (mozjs does not publish new release any more because of a [bug](https://github.com/rust-lang/cargo/issues/6917) in cargo)

 Please see the [CHANGELOG](CHANGELOG.md) for what's new.